 Famous all over the country, for a small fee you can enjoy a return boat trip to this little postcard-like sandbar island, where numerous restaurants provide refreshment and sustenance.
 Beautiful, quiet, and very relaxing, and if you feel like some exercise, walk out to sea along the sand bank at low tide – very pleasant.

-Peixe Boi (currently under refurbishment, due to reopen in 2020)
+Peixe Boi (currently under refurbishment, due to reopen this year)

 Dedicated to the study and protection of manatees (also known as sea cows), this reserve has several of the large mammals for the public to view, as well as a cinema presentation and exhibition area.
-Unfortunately it is currently closed, and although several of the species live there, admission is not allowed during this time.
+Unfortunately it is currently closed, and although several of the species live there, public admission is not allowed during this time although private organised group tours are possible.

 Lagao Azul (Blue Lagoon)